Reviews11 min read

 What Is Frase, Exactly?

-Frase launched around 2018 with a pretty different angle — it was originally built around "answer engines" and FAQ optimization.
-Honestly, I think that original vision was underappreciated, but the company pivoted hard into SEO content optimization as that market exploded.
-By 2026, it's positioned firmly as an all-in-one tool for research-to-draft content workflows.
+Frase rolled out around 2018 with something genuinely different — it started as an "answer engine" focused on FAQ optimization.
+To be honest, I think that original approach got overlooked, but the team pivoted hard into SEO content optimization when that market exploded.
+By 2026, it's a full-stack tool for taking content from research to first draft.

-The company is US-based and has stayed independent — no major acquisition news as of this writing, which matters if you care about product direction and don't want your favorite tool suddenly enshittified by a private equity rollup.
-It sits in the middle of the market: not as enterprise-heavy as MarketMuse, not as polish-focused as Surfer SEO, but genuinely capable at both.
+The company is based in the US and has remained independent — no big acquisition headlines on the radar as of now, which matters if you care about where a tool's headed and don't want it suddenly ruined by a private equity buyout.
+It hits a sweet spot in the market: not as heavy as MarketMuse, not as design-focused as Surfer SEO, but solid at both.

-Frase's core pitch is simple: you type in a keyword, it scrapes the top SERP results, pulls out what those pages cover, and helps you build a brief or full draft that competes.
-That's it.
-Simple in concept, and honestly, it executes that loop better than most tools I've tried.
+The pitch is straightforward: drop in a keyword, it pulls the top SERP results, extracts what those pages actually cover, and helps you build a brief or full draft to compete.
+That's the whole thing.
+Sounds simple, and honestly, Frase nails that execution better than most competitors I've tested.

 8-chapter comprehensive budgeting guide with 3 interactive calculators.
 Stop living paycheck to paycheck.